 ERIC (Education Resource Information Center) provides access to educational literature such as lesson plans, curriculum guides, grant reports, and papers given at conference in the documents part.
 The journal section provides records for major education journals.

-MAS Ultra-School Edition: designed for high school use containing full-text for 500 popular high school magazines.
+MAS Ultra-School Edition: designed for high school student use.
+Contains full-text for 500 popular high school magazines.

 Mental Measurements Yearbook: Provides information regarding diagnostic tests and examinations.
 It includes information on test groups, reliability, validity, review articles, and contact information.
 The database does not have copies of the tests.